HarvardOpenData/HODP-Docs/docs/website-guide.md

 - [Gatsby](https://www.gatsbyjs.org/), a static site generator that compiles the React code into plain HTML, CSS, and JavaScript as part of the build process.
 This, along with other optimizations, makes Gatsby sites extremely fast.
 - [Sanity](https://www.sanity.io/), a content management system (CMS) that stores the website data for articles, blog posts, team members, datasets, and pages in structured JSON objects.
 Unlike Wix or Squarespace, Sanity is a *headless* CMS, which means that it only controls the data, not the presentation.
 As a result, we can query Sanity's API and plug in the data into any frontend that we want.
 - [GraphQL](https://graphql.org/), a querying language that allows us to retrieve data from Sanity in a predictable format.
 - [Firebase](https://firebase.google.com/), a database that stores our user data for the survey group and the predictions game.
-We connect the Firebase data to the React frontend using a library called [react-redux-firebase](http://react-redux-firebase.com/).
 - [Theme UI](https://theme-ui.com/), a styling framework that stores our style guide in one file.
 It handles sitewide themes with the `theme.js` file, inline styles with the `sx` prop, and styled components with syntax like `<Styled.h1></Styled.h1>`.

 If you're curious, all of these frameworks / tools have great tutorials on their websites.
 For the purposes of developing a web app, you'll only need to know React.